surlykke/Go-Generics-with-constraints/README.md

 with `C1`, `C2`, `C3` and `C4` being constraints.

 One may find the (ab)use of `switch` obnoxius, but I think the idea of guarding code blocks with constraints has merrits.

-Unlike with overloading, which is heavily used in C++, there is no ambiguities on what to apply, and the ability to specialize generic definitions is important.
+Unlike overloading, which is heavily used in C++, there is no ambiguities on what to apply, and the ability to specialize generic definitions is important.